- Rail Trail

 Walhalla Goldfields Rail Trail

 20/27.
 This is an old friend, having ridden along here for many years.
-As usual, we did this trail (AKA The Anniversary Trail) as part of a longer loop starting at Kew, crossing the Yarra at Fairfield, down the Merri Creek path, along the Main Yarra Trail to Gardiners Creek Trail, which then meets up with the end of the Outer Circle at Hughesdale.
+As usual, we did this trail (AKA The Anniversary Trail) as part of a longer loop starting at Kew, crossing the Yarra at Fairfield, down the Merri Creek path, along the Main Yarra Trail to Gardiners Creek Trail, which then meets the end of the Outer Circle at Alamein.

-20 trails now completed, only 7 to go for my 2019 challenge is to ride every rail trail in Victoria this calendar year to promote organ donation.
+Twenty trails now completed, only seven to go as part of my challenge to ride every rail trail in Victoria this year to promote organ donation.
 You can follow my rail trail exploits on FB Warwick Duncan – The 2nd Chance Man or Insta @warwick_rides.